maximebedard/remets/README.md

 - [ ] Fix the differ
   - [ ] Remove very small diffs as they are irrelevant
   - [ ] Contextualize every diffs
+  - [ ] Provide inverse view
   - [ ] Provide a link on the diff to see in the whole context
+  - [ ] Explore the possibility to explore AST diffing for code
+  - [ ] Expose the diffing as an API?
+  - [ ] Provide document do document comparaison?
 - [ ] Provide an inline viewer for a document
 - [ ] Add teams
 - [ ] Add notifications